 - Baseball and softball—The best throw starts with your legs.
-According to Huff, strong core muscles help transfer energy from your legs through your trunk and arms and into the throw.
+Strong core muscles help transfer energy from your legs through your trunk and arms and into the throw.

 - Basketball—A strong core provides stability and balance to help endure the repetitive stop and go motions of basketball and improve the ability to do quick direction changes.

 - Golf—Strong core muscles help correct the imbalance caused by using only one side of your body.
-The golf swing also relies on the ability to rotate the spine and pelvis in an integrated fashion.
+The golf swing also relies on the ability to rotate the spine and pelvis together.

-- Racquet sports—In all racquet sports—tennis, squash, and racquetball—there's "a lot of flexion, extension, and rotation" of the trunk, explains Wooldridge.
-These "multi-planar" activities rely heavily on core muscle strength.
+- Racquet sports—In all racquet sports—tennis, squash, and racquetball—there's a lot of flexion, extension, and rotation of the trunk.
+These activities rely heavily on core muscle strength.

 - Running—A strong core helps runners maintain good posture and balance, and avoid injury from the slight but repetitive rotation of the spine that occurs with every stride.

 - Volleyball—Whether arching for a serve or lunging for a dig, volleyball players are constantly extending and flexing their spines.
-Strong core muscles provide a "fuller range of motion" for sports like this, Huff says.
+Strong core muscles provide a fuller range of motion.

 There are several ways to strengthen your core muscles.
 Talk to a certified personal trainer or instructor to see which is best for you and to make sure you are doing it right.
-Work on strengthening core muscles three times per week for at least 15 minutes per session (or longer) if you want to notice a real difference, suggests Angelica Tinio, an ACE-certified fitness instructor.
-"Focus on the quality of the exercises rather than the quantity of repetitions," she adds.
+Work on strengthening core muscles three times per week for at least 15 minutes per session or longer.

-- Physio balls—"When you do a crunch or oblique twist on the ball rather than the floor, you are using many more muscles to stabilize your body," notes Wooldridge.
-In fact, Huff says, you get two times the abdominal activity and four times the oblique activity that you would on the floor.
+- Physio balls—When you do a crunch or oblique twist on the a physio ball, you are using more muscles to stabilize your body

 - Push-ups—This basic exercise works more than your arms; holding the push-up position forces your shoulders, abdominals, and lower back muscles to work together.